JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 A pointer to the **IRichEditOle** interface.
 The control calls the **AddRef** method for the object before returning, so the calling application must call the **Release** method when it is done with the object. |

-#### Return value

-If the operation succeeds, the return value is a nonzero value.
-If the operation fails, the return value is zero.
-Call **GetLastResult** and/or **GetErrorInfo** to get information about the result.

 ---

 # <a name="getredoname"></a>GetRedoName